mmistakes/minimal-mistakes/_posts/technicalwriting/2015-08-18-provision-excel-services-in-sharepoint-server-with-powershell.md

 _Line 17_ &ndash; `Remove-SPServiceApplicationPool` deletes the SharePoint Service Application Pool and IIS Application Pool named ExcelServicesAppPool.
-That value is contained in `$IISAppPool`, which was defined on line 9.
+That value is contained in `$IISAppPool`, which is defined on line 9.

 ## The Script – Add SharePoint Managed Account ##

-In order for an Active Directory user account to manage SharePoint services and web applications, it must be registered with SharePoint as a Managed Account.
+For an Active Directory user account to manage SharePoint services and web applications, it must be registered with SharePoint as a Managed Account.
 In this example, you’ll be using the account you’re logged in as to run Excel Services.